jColeChanged/jColeChanged.github.io/jekyll/_posts/2010-11-03-a-little-bit-irrational.md

 When I did the math, I realized that getting into the card game didn't make much sense.
 When I broke things down I found that there was roughly a 1% chance of winning the game.
-You can use that information to calculate the average amount which will be won.
+I knew that I could use that information to calculate the average amount which will be won.

 ```
 average win = chance to Win * pot size
 ```

-Of course, knowing how much you were expected to win isn't very useful unless you factor in how much you had to pay to have a chance at winning the money.
-If we put all this together we find that our expected return on each game is our chance to win multiplied by the pot size minus the amount we payed to get into the game.
+Of course, knowing how much I was expected to win isn't enough to know if the game is worth playing.
+I also factor in how much I had to pay to have a chance at winning the money.
+The expected return on each game is actually our chance to win multiplied by the pot size minus the amount we payed to get into the game.